'Oh, Whistle, and I'll Come to You, My Lad': Plot

 of which Parkins, his Latin "rusty", is unable to make anything.
 (Note: This inscription is never explained in the story, but it also seems to be Latin.
 Read as "Fūr: flābis, flēbis", the inscription roughly translates thus: "Thief: [if] you shall blow, you shall weep".)
 The inscription on the other side reads "QUIS EST ISTE QUI UENIT", a Latin phrase which Parkins translates as "Who is this who is coming?"
 (Note: This may be a Biblical reference to the Latin version of Isaiah 63:1, "Quis est iste qui venit de Edom...".)
 Upon blowing the whistle, which emits a note with "a quality of infinite distance", Parkins notices a sudden surge of wind outside his window, and has a vision of a "wide, dark expanse at night with a fresh wind blowing", in the middle of which he sees a solitary figure.

 "Looking up in an attitude of painful anxiety".
 An illustration of the nightmare sequence of Parkins fleeing an apparition along the beach in the hours after he blew the bronze whistle by M. R. James' friend James McBryde, from the first edition of Ghost Stories of an Antiquary.

 Unable to sleep that night, Parkins experiences visions of a man desperately running and clambering over high groynes, while anxiously looking back.
 After the man collapses to the ground in exhaustion, Parkins sees the cause of his flight, "a figure in pale, fluttering draperies, ill-defined", moving in a strange manner and with incredible speed.
 Realising he is unable to dispel the visions, Parkins decides to read through the night, although when he attempts to light a match, he hears the sound of scurrying on his floor in the direction away from his bed, which he believes may be the sound of rats fleeing.
-Parkins then reads himself to a sound sleep, with the candle beside his bed still burning when he is woken the following morning.
+Parkins then reads himself to a sound sleep, with the candle beside his bed still burning when he is awakened the following morning.